 Your VA Benefits, for you or your spouse or dependent(s), can be used with all of Drake's degree programs (campus, online, and hybrid).
 So that means you can choose from more than 140 majors in six colleges and schools.
 With so many options, it will be a breeze to find your niche.

-Drake University is a CHAMPS campus and a member of the Yellow Ribbon Program.
+Drake University is a CHAMPS campus, a Military Friendly School, and a member of the Yellow Ribbon Program.
 Read more about each distinction below.

 This membership serves as recognition of Drake's dedication to providing veterans with assistance transitioning to higher education, access to on-campus support resources, and scholarships or other veterans benefits for student-veterans and their families.

 Institutions of higher learning must enter into an agreement with the VA each year concerning participation in the Yellow Ribbon Program.
 Drake University elected to join the Yellow Ribbon Program (officially the Yellow Ribbon G.I.
-Education Enhancement Program of the Post 9/11 GI Bill) beginning in August 2009.
+Education Enhancement Program of the Post 9/11 GI Bill®) beginning in August 2009.
 Institutions that enter into a Yellow Ribbon Agreement with the Veteran’s Administration (VA) are directed each year to choose the amount of tuition and fees they will contribute.
 Drake will contribute 50% to the tuition and fees not covered by Chapter 33 benefits, the maximum contribution amount under the Yellow Ribbon program.
 The VA matches Drake’s Yellow Ribbon contribution, therefore, 100% of the tuition and mandatory fees will be covered.
+Students funded under the Yellow Ribbon Program cannot receive Drake awards for room, board, books, or other expenses.
+However, the Post-9/11 GI Bill® pays stipends directly to students for housing and book expenses.

 Drake Yellow Ribbon Eligibility Guidelines